sialaichai/robotic_chess/README.md

 Stopping: Press the red "STOP GAME & PARK" button to safely freeze the robot.

 📁 File Structure
-The script is designed as a "Monolith" (single file) for portability, but logically divided into 5 sections:
+The script is designed as a "Monolith" (single file: Robotchess.py) for portability, but logically divided into 5 sections:

 Section 1: Imports & Config: Constants for Serial ports, servo limits, and dimensions.